infinity-a11y/phylo_tree/README.md

 Generate a customizable report containing the generated tree plot and several additional parameters.

-Only download 'phylo_tree_github.zip' for running the app and launch 'phylo_tree_12.10.22' .

 Using the app in the browser window is recommended.
 To view the Shiny-Interface in external change following settings in RStudio.